riotkit-org/volume-syncing-controller/README.md

 PodFilesystemSync deletion
 --------------------------

-Deletion of a definition does not recursively delete secrets that were automatically created for encryption.
+Deletion of a definition **does not recursively delete secrets** that were automatically created for encryption.
+In the other words - deleting and restoring `PodFilesystemSync` does not have impact on the `automaticEncryption` feature.

 Triggering synchronization manually
 -----------------------------------